pdineshkumar55/Java-wrapper/README.md

-## How to run
+## How to Develop and Deploy

-1. execute "mvn package"
+0. Install Apache Maven (version >= 3) on your local dev machine.
+Set up the path as the tutorial tells.
+1. Clone this code
+2. Import it to Eclipse, with File => Import => Existing Maven Projects
+3. Code Change: To Add New Event

+	Update RokuServer.convertRokuMsgToSioMsg()
+	Update SocketIoClient.start(), add another "on" statement

+4. After changing code, go to the directory of this, and run "mvn clean package" (and push the changes of course)
-2. you will find a zip file called "rsws-xxxxxxx-jarset.zip" under target directory
+5. You will found a "rsws-xxxxxxx-jarset.zip" file in "target" directory
+6. Upload the file to the AWS server

-3. unzip it, goto the "bin" directory, and run
+7. unzip it, goto the "bin" directory, and run

 		startup.sh port-for-wrapper-server socket-io.server-url